AlexBlandin/GreenbookClub/problems.md

 1. You have an array of random positive integers.
 2. In this array, if a number is "out of order" it shall be killed.
-3. At the end of the algorithm, all numbers should appear consecutively with any open spaces appearing at the end of the array.
+3. At the end of the algorithm, all numbers should appear consecutively.
+Any open spaces (if any) can only appear at the end of the array.

-What's the fast implementation of Stalin Sort? **Automatic weapons are not allowed and since cloning technology is not available, you must perform it in-place.
-Stalin is merciful, and allows you to place a tombstone value of `-1` for each dead number.
-Tombstones let you know a number was killed.**
+What's the fast implementation of Stalin Sort? **Automatic weapons are not allowed.**

     Input:  [4, 17, 5, 6, 12, 1, 9]
+    Output: [4, 5, 6, 9]

+## Extension:

+Since cloning technology is not available, you must perform it in-place. **Stalin is merciful, and allows you to place a tombstone for each dead number.** Tombstones let you know a number was killed, and represent the empty spaces at the end of the array.
+However, tombstones must be compliant with state law on standardised cemetary supplies, so better make those tombstones the value -1.

+    Input:  [4, 17, 5, 6, 12, 1, 9]
     Output: [4, 5, 6, 9, -1, -1, -1]

-# Substring (Last seen 2020-11-10)
+# Substring (Last seen 2022-11-07)

 Given two strings `s1` and `s2`, where `length(s1) < length(s2)`, find the index
 of the first instance where `s1` is a substring of `s2`.